Murkguy/TheMurk/Draft Version 0.1/home.md

 Certain spells have a special tag: ritual.
 Such a spell can be cast following the normal rules for spellcasting, or the spell can be cast as a ritual.
 The ritual version of a spell takes 10 minutes longer to cast than normal.
 It also doesn’t expend a spell slot, which means the ritual version of a spell can’t be cast at a higher level.

 To cast a spell as a ritual, a spellcaster must have a feature that grants the ability to do so.
 The cleric and the druid, for example, have such a feature.
-The caster must also have the spell prepared or on his or her list of spells known, unless the character’s ritual feature specifies otherwise, as the wizard’s does.
+The caster must also have the spell prepared or on his or her list of spells known, unless the character’s ritual feature specifies otherwise, as the magister’s does.

 ### Casting a Spell